Our Commitment to Privacy

 How Do We Collect Personal Information About You?

-We collect most of our information directly from you.
+We collect most of our information directly from you, primarily through our account opening forms which you complete with your Portfolio Manager.
 With your consent, we may also obtain personal information about you from third parties such as lenders or credit reporting agencies to give us information on your credit history.
 We may also contact employers or other personal references to verify information provided by you.

 What Are Your Options?